rinalds98/Savory-Junction/README.md

 - Link the Heroku app to the repository.
 - Click on Deploy.

-The live link can be found here [Expense Tracker](https://savory-juction-rz.herokuapp.com/ "Savory Junction").
+The live link can be found here [Savory Junction](https://savory-juction-rz.herokuapp.com/ "Savory Junction").

 <div id='technologies'/>